 What is the minimum dollar amount for 1099 income that I have to show on my tax return to qualify to have a Solo 401K?
 Is there a specific number?

 I work a part-time job.
 Do I have to have a business to open a solo401k?

 If you are self-employed (i.e. you are reporting active self-employment income on your taxes earned from your personal effort such as income reported on schedule C and not income reported on schedule E) with no full-time W-2 employees working for you, you can set up our solo 401(k) plan.
 In fact, you don’t need to set up an LLC or other legal entity as you could simply be a sole proprietor and set up a Solo 401k.
-The key is that you are engaged in some type of self-employment activity such a providing goods or services & reporting this activity on your taxes.
+The key is that you are engaged in some type of self-employment activity such as providing goods or services & reporting this activity on your taxes.

 Account for My Wife QUESTION:

-I’m ready to get the ball rolling on my wife’s retirement account. can you tell which one would be best for her ? she is looking for an account where she can borrow up to 50% of the funds not to exceed 50K and re pay within 5 years.
+I’m ready to get the ball rolling on my wife’s retirement account.
+Can you tell which one would be best for her ? she is looking for an account where she can borrow up to 50% of the funds not to exceed 50K and repay within 5 years.
 I have a question though, for the “remaining” balance in the account over the 50k loan can that be invested as well?

 If your wife is self-employed ( i.e. receives self-employment reportable income) and has no full time w-2 employees working for her self-employed business, then she would be eligible to open a Solo 401(k) plan with us.